Sewer56/nexus-what-i-want-to-build/docs/tiny-file-downloads.md

 > Fetching data en-masse with the intent to rehost this information on your own service (i.e. scraping).

 Therefore, I could not host the update metadata myself.

+~~But the real reason is probably the fact I've been working on the successor for the past 2 years, every weekend; and as a single dev I just lack to resources to add new features to the project I'm working on replacing~~